tursodatabase/libsql/README.md

 The SQL language parser is **parse.c** which is generate from a grammar in the src/parse.y file.
 The conversion of "parse.y" into "parse.c" is done by the [lemon](./doc/lemon.html) LALR(1) parser generator.
 The source code for lemon is at tool/lemon.c.
-Lemon uses a template for generating its parser.
-A generic template is in tool/lempar.c, but SQLite uses a slightly modified template found in src/lempar.c.
+Lemon uses the tool/lempar.c file as a template for generating its parser.

 Lemon also generates the **parse.h** header file, at the same time it generates parse.c.
 But the parse.h header file is